where-is-s/edgelight/README.md

 [![](https://img.youtube.com/vi/4WdhOpwml-g/0.jpg)](https://www.youtube.com/watch?v=4WdhOpwml-g "Click to play on YouTube")

+## Solution

+My solution works on software level.
+Screen is captured by a small Java app which hides in a tray and runs in background.
+LED color & brightness configuration is calculated based on screen data.
+When calculated, it is sent through USB cable to the microcontroller.
+Microcontroller sends data directly to LED strip.
+Pros, compared to other DYI solutions out there:
++ Very easy to make as home project
++ Very low cost (see below)
++ Not limited to a certian output format.
+HDMI, DP, VGA, doesn't matter since data is passed

+Cons:
+- Works only with a PC
+- Puts some strain on CPU (see below)
+- LED response time is acceptable but not great

+Response time by the way is limited by screen capture API.
+On Windows the API limits requests to monitor refresh rate, so if you have 60Hz monitor, you'll have around 60 fps.
+Moreover, this rate must be divided by 4 because optimizations I made capture one screen border at a time.
+Currently the solution gives around 15 full content refreshes per second on a 60Hz monitor.
+This can seem low but LED states are interpolated between data refreshes so it actually looks smooth and not too laggy.
+LEDs are updated at about 100Hz so transitions are very smooth.
+It would be good to improve screenshot rate but I didn't find a way to do that.
+If you have an idea, please let me know.

+## What do I need to do the same?

 In order to set up Edgelight, you'll need:
 1) Arduino-compatible board connected to USB in serial mode.
 I used Arduino Nano-compatible Chinese board with CH340/ATmega328P.
 It is very limited in resources but still enough to drive LED strip with a good quality.